Students Outpace Peers In Competitions

 a former president of the Law and Society Association.

 Bar Prep Course

 Want to make sure you do everything you can to pass the Bar?
 Want to get a head start on bar prep?
-Then Drexel Law’s Themis Early Bar Prep Course is for you, and it is FREE.
+Then the Kline School of Law’s Themis Early Bar Prep Course is for you, and it is FREE.
 This five-week course will introduce you to the essential skills needed to pass the bar exam.
 By learning now how to write a bar essay, tackle a performance test question, and attack a MBE question, you can spend more time this summer practicing these test-taking skills and learning the substantive law you need to know to pass the bar exam.

 To get started, follow these three easy steps:

 1. Pick up your free Themis Multistate Outline Book in the Administrative Suite on the 4th floor, outside of Dean McGovern’s office or in the Office of Student Affairs.
 Before you take a book, make sure that a law school staff member checks your name off the book distribution list.

 2. Read the two documents that will be given to you with your Themis book: the Early Bar Prep Course schedule and a description of the components of the course, including screenshots to help you navigate the Themis online course portal.